J.League: Modern phase (2009–2014)

 Three major changes were seen starting in the 2009 season.
 First, starting that season, four clubs entered the AFC Champions League.
 Secondly, the number of relegation slots increased to three.
 Finally, the AFC Player slot was implemented starting this season.
 Each club will be allowed to have a total of four foreign players; however, one slot is reserved for a player that derives from an AFC country other than Japan.
 Also, as a requirement of being a member of the Asian Football Confederation, the J.League Club License regulations started in 2012 as one criterion of whether a club was allowed to stay in its division or to be promoted to a higher tier in the professional level league.
 No major changes happened to J.League Division 1 as the number of clubs stayed at 18.

-Now (2015–present)
+Three-stage system (2015–present)

 From 2015 the J.League system changed to a three-stage system.
 The year is split into first and second league stages, followed by a third and final championship stage.
 The third stage is composed of stage one and two's total point champions and up to four other teams.
 These additional four teams consist of the following: Stage one and stage two's top point accumulator, and stage one and two's second placed points accumulator.
 These five teams then take part in a championship playoff stage to decide the winner of the league trophy.

 In 2017, the single-table format returned due to a negative reaction from hardcore fans and a failure to appeal to casual fans.

-In January 2023, Promotion and Relegation between J3 to JFL to be introduced start from 2023 season.
+Promotion and relegation between J3 and the JFL began in the 2023 season.
+The J.League will transition to a fall–spring calendar beginning in the 2026–27 season to align with European competitions and the Asian Champions League as well as avoid summer matches and conflicts with international tournaments.
+The change was approved on December 19, 2023, following a vote of the 60 J.League clubs.